-- (2) The AEC is responsible for ensuring, on behalf of Charles Darwin University (CDU) or any other organisation for which it acts, that all activities relating to the care and use of animals by the University or other organisations are conducted in compliance with the current version of the Australian Code for the Care and Use of Animals for Scientific Purposes 8th Edition 2013 (the Code), the Animal Protection Act 2018 and equivalent legislation in each state or territory in which the University is registered or undertakes research and teaching activities involving animals. - (3) The AEC is the principal research ethics approval body for animal research in the Northern Territory, in addition to CDU.
-External research ethics approval applications to the AEC will be subject to the same conditions as applications from within CDU. - (4) The functions and responsibilities of the AEC are to: - a. review applications for projects and approve only those projects that are ethically acceptable in accordance with the Code and that conform to the governing principles and requirements of the Code; - b. approve persons to undertake projects and approve only those persons who are fit and proper and who have the competence to comply with the requirements of the Code; - c. ensure the use of animals is justified, the welfare of those animals is considered, and the principles of replacement, reduction and refinement (the 3 Rs) are incorporated; - d. review applications for activities associated with the care and management of animals in facilities, including procedures applicable to breeding programs integral to the maintenance of an animal line, and approve only those activities that are ethically acceptable and conform to the requirements of the Code; - e. conduct follow-up reviews of approved projects and allow the continuation of approval for only those projects and activities that are ethically acceptable and conform to the requirements of the Code; - f. monitor the care and use of animals, including acquisition, transport, housing conditions, practices and procedures involved in the care of animals in facilities and provisions for animals at the conclusion of their use or appoint a suitably qualified person to perform these duties; - g. take appropriate actions regarding unexpected adverse events, including authorising the emergency treatment or euthanasia by a suitably qualified person of any animal to ensure that animal wellbeing is not compromised, ensuring that the issue is addressed promptly and that activities that have the potential to adversely affect animal wellbeing cease immediately; - h. take appropriate actions regarding non-compliance to ensure that animal wellbeing is not compromised, ensuring that the issue is addressed promptly and that activities that have the potential to adversely affect animal wellbeing cease immediately; - i. approve procedures or guidelines as defined by the Code for the care and use of animals on behalf of the
+- (2) The AEC is responsible for ensuring, on behalf of Charles Darwin University (CDU) or any other organisation for which it acts, that all activities relating to the care and use of animals by the University or other organisations are conducted in compliance with the current version of the Australian Code for the Care and Use of Animals for Scientific Purposes 8th Edition 2013 (the Code), the Animal Protection Act 2018 and equivalent legislation in each state or territory in which the University is registered or undertakes research and teaching activities involving animals.
+A person must comply with the Code if the person is using an animal, as defined by the Code, for scientific purposes. - (3) External organisations approved to use the AEC will be subject to the same conditions as applications internal to the University. - (4) The functions and responsibilities of the AEC are to: - a. review applications for projects and approve only those projects that are ethically acceptable in accordance with the Code and that conform to the governing principles and requirements of the Code; - b. approve persons to undertake projects and approve only those persons who are fit and proper and who have the competence to comply with the requirements of the Code; - c. ensure the use of animals is justified, the welfare of those animals is considered, and the principles of replacement, reduction and refinement (the 3 Rs) are incorporated; - d. review applications for activities associated with the care and management of animals in facilities, including procedures applicable to breeding programs integral to the maintenance of an animal line, and approve only those activities that are ethically acceptable and conform to the requirements of the Code; - e. conduct follow-up reviews of approved projects and allow the continuation of approval for only those projects and activities that are ethically acceptable and conform to the requirements of the Code; - f. monitor the care and use of animals, including acquisition, transport, housing conditions, practices and procedures involved in the care of animals in facilities and provisions for animals at the conclusion of their use or appoint a suitably qualified person to perform these duties; - g. take appropriate actions regarding unexpected adverse events, including authorising the emergency treatment or euthanasia by a suitably qualified person of any animal to ensure that animal wellbeing is not compromised, ensuring that the issue is addressed promptly and that activities that have the potential to adversely affect animal wellbeing cease immediately; - h. take appropriate actions regarding non-compliance to ensure that animal wellbeing is not compromised, ensuring that the issue is addressed promptly and that activities that have the potential to adversely affect animal wellbeing cease immediately; - i. approve procedures or guidelines as defined by the Code for the care and use of animals on behalf of the